-Threats to ships and their crews remained ever present throughout 2020 in many areas of the world.
+Threats to ships and their crews remained present throughout 2021 in many areas of the world.

-Whilst the Somali piracy threat has diminished largely thanks to the use of armed guards and other anti-piracy measures, other areas of concern are the Gulf Of Guinea where there has been a large increase in pirate attacks, resulting in an amended trading war listed area in the region, and the Red Sea where attacks have also increased
+Whilst the Somali piracy threat has diminished largely thanks to the use of armed guards and other anti-piracy measures, other areas of concern are the Gulf of Guinea where there continue to be pirate attacks, albeit at a lower level in 2021 than in 2020, which saw a record number of incidents.